Annual multi-trip travel insurance

 Multi-trip travel insurance types

-Individual, Couple and Family policies can be arranged through Medical Travel Compared, and once you have informed us who the policy is for, it’s simply a case of selecting the destination option that will cover all the places you intend to visit – choose from ‘Europe’, ‘Worldwide including USA’ and ‘Worldwide excluding the USA'.
+Individual, Couple and Family policies can be arranged through Medical Travel Compared, and once you have informed us who the policy is for, it’s simply a case of selecting the destination option that will cover all the places you intend to visit – choose from ‘Europe’, ‘Worldwide excluding USA, Canada, Mexico, and Caribbean’ and ‘Worldwide (this will include USA, Canada, Mexico, and Caribbean).

 Normally, with family annual travel insurance, adults are permitted to travel alone or together without the children, but one adult insured on the policy must accompany a child.
 It’s worth clarifying this directly with the insurance provider as terms and conditions can vary.